tathianamb/biia/README.md

 ## Classification methodology

-### Four-phase pipeline
+### Two-phase pipeline

-BIIA classifies papers through four phases.
-Phases 2, 3, and 4 run in parallel to minimize total processing time.
+BIIA classifies papers in two phases.
+The regex phase runs first; then all AI rules run in parallel.

 ```
 Phase 1 — Regex (instantaneous, no API calls)
-  └─ Classifies task and target using title and author keywords
+  └─ Runs for every rule configured as "regex" or "regex+ai"
-  └─ Papers without a confident match are left empty → handled by API phases
+  └─ Papers without a confident match are left empty → sent to the AI phase

-Phase 2 — API: task              ─┐
+Phase 2 — AI (parallel)
-  └─ Only papers where regex      │
-     found no match               ├─ run in parallel
-                                   │
-Phase 3 — API: target            ─┤
-  └─ Only papers where regex      │
-     found no match               │
-                                   │
-Phase 4 — API: architecture,    ─┘
-          model,
-          complementary_technique
-  └─ All papers requiring these columns
+  └─ One independent task per rule configured as "ai" or "regex+ai"
+  └─ All tasks run concurrently — 2 rules → 2 parallel streams,
+     5 rules → 5 parallel streams
+  └─ Each rule uses only the rows still empty after the regex phase
 ```

-This design significantly reduces API usage: only ambiguous cases reach the API for `task` and `target`, while `architecture`, `model`, and `complementary_technique` always require AI inference.
+The number of parallel AI streams equals the number of active AI rules.
+There are no fixed groups — parallelism is fully dynamic based on the user's configuration.

 ---

 ### Phase 1 — Regex classification

 Regex classification is conservative by design: it only assigns a value when there is high confidence in the match.
-Papers without a confident match are left empty and handled by the API in the corresponding Phase 2 or 3.
+Papers without a confident match are left empty and handled by the AI phase.

+Each rule defines its own regex patterns as ordered lines in the format `/pattern/flags → value`.
+The first match wins.

-#### Search scope
+#### Default regex scope

 | Column | Search fields |
 |--------|--------------|
 | `task` | Title + Author Keywords |
 | `target` | Title + Author Keywords |

-The abstract and Index Keywords are intentionally excluded from regex search.
+The abstract and Index Keywords are intentionally excluded from the default regex rules.
 Terms such as "forecasting", "optimization", or "wind speed" frequently appear in the abstract and keyword lists as context, background, or baseline description — not as the paper's primary contribution.
 Restricting search to the title and author keywords yields higher precision at the cost of recall, with the API handling the remaining cases.

-#### Task hierarchy
+#### Default task regex hierarchy

 Rules are tested in order.
 The first match wins.